The Advice I Wish I Had Been Given About Breastfeeding

 Just like learning to ride a bike, you can’t learn how to breastfeed by reading a book.
 You have to get your butt up on the seat and start pedaling.

-Making connections with other breastfeeding mothers is essential to establish a lifeline of support for your early postpartum period.
-It is also important to talk to your partner about how to give you support while breastfeeding.
+Connecting with other breastfeeding mothers is essential for postpartum support.
+Also, talk to your partner about how to support you while breastfeeding.

 While there is a deep instinctual knowledge that we can call upon, many new parents struggle with the practical application of this knowledge.
 In most cultures, new parents learn these essential skills from other experienced parents.
 Many of our own parents did not breastfeed – resulting in a generational gap in breastfeeding know-how.
-Add geographic separation, common in many extended families, and overall new mothers are often isolated in our society.
+Geographic separation, common in many extended families, adds to the isolation of new mothers in our society.
 It is helpful for new parents to connect with experienced parents in the local community.
 Support groups, La Leche League groups, and IBCLC Lactation Consultants are all good resources.

 Support is the biggest predictor of success.